Andy4002/SIM7600GH-4G-DONGLE/AutomatedDongleSetup_V3.md

 ---

-### Add the udev rule to trigger handler on dongle plug
+# Add the udev rule to trigger the handler on dongle plug

-Your `lsusb` earlier showed vendor:product `1e0e:9001`.
-If your device is different, replace the hex values.
+(Your `lsusb` earlier showed `1e0e:9001`.
+If your device ID differs, update the two hex values accordingly.)

 ```bash
 sudo tee /etc/udev/rules.d/99-qmi-plugplay.rules > /dev/null <<'EOF'